-Intro to Food Service/Work Organizations
+Intro to Food Service/Work Organizations 54 hours lecture

-This organization, course covers the scope, management and administration of a food service system operating within a health care, community or school feeding program.
+This course covers the scope, organization, management and administration of a food service system operating within a health care, community or school feeding program.
 Topics include facility layout and design, motion economy, task analysis and method improvement, and the education and experience necessary for employment.